kvarak/dnd/docs/_Classes/cleric.md

 You can use this feature a number of times equal to your proficiency bonus, and can regain all expended uses when you finish a long rest.

 ### Channel: Aura of Misfortune
-Starting at 2nd level, by using a ***bonus action***, you can use your Channel Divinity to drain the good luck from your adversaries.
-All living, hostile creatures within 30 feet of you must succeed on a Charisma saving throw against your cleric spell DC or suffer disadvantage on all attack rolls, saving throws, and ability checks until the end of their next turn.
+Using a ***bonus action***, you can Channel Divinity to drain the good luck from your adversaries.
+All living, hostile creatures within 30 ft of you must succeed on a Charisma saving throw against your cleric spell DC or suffer disadvantage on all attack rolls, saving throws, and ability checks until the end of their next turn.

 ### Channel: Surge of Fortune
-From 6th level, by using a ***bonus action***, you can use your Channel Divinity to infuse yourself or a an ally within 30 feet with good luck.
+Using a ***bonus action***, you can Channel Divinity to infuse yourself or a an ally within 30 ft with good luck.
 Until the end of your next turn, you or the ally has advantage on all attack rolls, saving throws, and ability checks.

 ### Faithful Path
-At 8th level, if you have chosen the **Path of the Crusader**, the extra damage you deal is of the same type dealt by the weapon.
+If you have chosen the **Path of the Crusader**, the extra damage you deal is of the same type dealt by the weapon.

 ### Bend Luck
-Starting at 10th level, you have the ability to twist luck.
+You have the ability to twist luck.
 When you or a creature you can see makes a roll, you can use your ***reaction*** to reroll.
 You can affect any roll, including ability checks, damage rolls, wild surges or even a random roll to see how many gp a creature has.
 You can do so after the rolls but before any effects of the roll occur.

 You can use this feature a number of times equal to your proficiency bonus, and can regain all expended uses when you finish a long rest.

 ### Impossible Luck
-Starting at 18th level, you can use your ***action*** to surround yourself with an aura of perfect chance.
+You can use your ***action*** to surround yourself with an aura of perfect chance.
 For 1 minute or until you dismiss the aura using another action, you have advantage on all saving throws against effects that deal damage, and all attack rolls against you are made at disadvantage.